Managing Society by Television

 Is it a legitimate role for television and the media to shape society’s values and behaviours?
 Or should they be more reflective, so that they portray those values and behaviours as they currently exist?

-If they are a tool to be used to fashion and model society then the concern would be around who is using the tool and who is actually in charge.
+If they are tools to fashion and model society, then the concern would be who is using the tools and who is actually in charge.
 What is their agenda?
 To what extent are they being manipulative?
 What or who gives them the right to determine what is acceptable?
 How are they accountable?
 Is this a form of shrouded censorship?
 Does this undermine our right to free speech?

 On the other hand, are such controls working for the greater good?
 Are they acceptable because they are in the best interests of society?
 Are they driving progress and a more tolerant, enhanced view of life?

-Every December we will see commercial adverts of people having the perfect Christmas.
-A picture is painted as to the Christmas we should all aspire to.
+Every December, we see commercials featuring people having the perfect Christmas.
+A picture is painted of the Christmas we should all aspire to.
 It’s nice to see, nice to want, nice to have.
 We are being sold a certain lifestyle or look that we should be striving for.
 This is what needs to happen for that perfect, that happy Christmas.

 The same happens throughout broadcasting.
 Either an image is portrayed, or something is communicated that sets the narrative.
 Society is being managed.